xazab/Xazab-Chrome-Wallet/README.md

 - v1.0 Initial Release

 ## Description:
-Simple GUI Sandbox as Google Chrome Browser Extension for Dash EvoNet-Testnet using [DashJS](https://github.com/dashevo/DashJS) with DAPI (Decentralized API) showing Payments, Usernames, Documents and Contracts features.
+Cryptocurrency-Dapp Wallet for Dash Platform (EvoNet-Testnet) using [DashJS](https://github.com/dashevo/js-dash-sdk) and DAPI (Decentralized API).
+Create an identity and username.
+Fetch data contracts and documents.
+Connect with Dapps using Push Notifications.

 ## Requirements:
 - None